-Authentic Mutton Karahi is goat meat wrapped around a tomato based curry but you don’t want to include a lot of tomatoes, just the right amount.
-Although you’re going to include some tomato paste as well.
-However, you should let the seasonings and spices do their chemistry in order to bring an authentic flavor to your table.
-This recipe requires only 3 tomatoes.
+Authentic Mutton Karahi is goat meat wrapped around a tomato-based curry, but you must be careful to include just the right amount of tomatoes (you will also have to include tomato paste).
+However, you should allow the seasonings and spices mix and coalesce in order to bring an authentic flavor to your table.
+This particular recipe requires only 3 tomatoes.

 IS AUTHENTIC MUTTON KARAHI HEALTHY?

-While the saturated fats in mutton (goat meat) holds risk for cardiovascular health, however, the unsaturated fats helps maintain good cholesterol level and a healthy heart heart along with other great health benefits.
+While the saturated fats in mutton (goat meat) holds risk for cardiovascular health, the unsaturated fats help maintain good cholesterol levels and a healthy heart along with other great health benefits.
 This Authentic Mutton Karahi has over 200-300 calories per average plate.

 HOW TO PREPARE MUTTON KARAHI?

-Make the masala – Dry roast dried red pepper, coriander seeds, black peppercorn, cumin seeds. cool it down for 5 minutes and crush them in a mortar & pestle.
+First make the masala: dry roast-dried red pepper, coriander seeds, black peppercorn, cumin seeds.
+Cool it down for 5 minutes and crush them in a mortar & pestle.
 Set aside.
-Cook the Mutton (goat meat)- Turn on the Instant Pot and Turn it to Sauté Mode.
-Add the olive oil and heat it up then meat and ginger garlic paste Mix it.
-Next add salt and 2 tbsp of Karahi masala that you made earlier.
+Cook the Mutton (goat meat): turn on the Instant Pot and turn it to Sauté Mode.
+Add the olive oil and heat it up, then mix and add the meat and ginger garlic paste.
+Next add salt and 2 tablespoons of the Karahi masala you made earlier.
 Now sauté that for 5 minutes.
 At this point add water and mix well.
-Seal it and put pressure for 17 minutes or until it’s 90-95% fully cooked.
+Seal it and put pressure for 17 minutes, or until it’s 90-95% fully cooked.

 HOW TO COOK MUTTON KARAHI?

-Add oil, and add in the slit serrano peppers, black cardamom, green cardamon pods, cinnamon stick, sauté it for 2 minute and next add the onion, sauté it until they get translucent.
-Now add 2 tomatoes, and mix well.
-Add tomatoes paste, ginger garlic paste, add Karahi masala, red chili powder, salt, lemon juice, garam masala powder, cilantro, and coriander powder.
+Add oil, and add in the slit serrano peppers, black cardamom, green cardamom pods, a cinnamon stick, and sauté it for 2 minute.
+Next, add the onion, and sauté it until they become translucent.
+Now add 2 tomatoes and mix well.
+Add tomato paste, ginger garlic paste, Karahi masala, red chili powder, salt, lemon juice, garam masala powder, cilantro, and coriander powder.
 Next add some stock from the IP.
 Mix everything well and now turn the stove on medium heat.
-Now Add the meat add one more tomato.
-Next add the remaining of the Karahi masala that we made earlier and mix well.
-Add some stock, add some more tomato paste and some red chili powder.
-Cook it open it on medium heat for few minutes.
-Mix well and cover it for low for few minutes.
+Now add the meat, another tomato, and the remaining Karahi masala from earlier, and mix well.
+Add some stock, add some more tomato paste, and some red chili powder.
+Cook it and open it on medium heat for a few minutes.
+Mix well and cover it on low for a few minutes.

-I have achieved the perfect version of the Karahi that I used to eat at a restaurant on a highway in Karachi.
-It taste exactly like it.
-I am very surprised that I have achieved that level.
-Clearly we’re hooked on this flavorful and a perfect tasting recipe.
-I hope that you try this recipe.
-I hope you find it delicious and love it as much as I do, and we have a lot of our family recipes on our blog like Kofta Curry (Meatball Curry) , Paya Curry (Mutton Trotters) , and Instant Pot Shami Kababs .
-If you have any questions about our recipes, techniques, or recipe request and please feel free to message us.
-As always, if you try any of our recipes be sure to tag us on instagram @twoclovesinapot.
-Find us on Pinterest too, @twoclovesinapot.
+This Karahi recipe brings me back to Pakistan, in both an emotional sense as well as a culinary one.
+The flavorful taste has become an inextricable part of our palettes, and I sincerely hope that it becomes a part of yours as well.
+I hope you find it as delicious as I do, and I implore you to take a gander at our many other family recipes such as Kofta Curry (Meatball Curry), Paya Curry (Mutton Trotters), and Instant Pot Shami Kababs .
+If you have any questions about our recipes, techniques, or you have any recipe requests, please feel free to message us.
+As always, if you try any of our recipes be sure to tag us on Instagram @twoclovesinapot.
+Find us on Pinterest as well @twoclovesinapot.
 Please subscribe to our newsletter.
 We value honest feedback.